 Would you like to read to children?

-2019 Community garden finished up with winter squash, cucumber plants, as well as some herbs and tomatoes in the beds.
+The Waterford Library Community Garden finished up the season with cucumber plants, winter squash, and some herbs and tomatoes in the beds.
 A total of 53 pounds of beans and 25 pounds of cucumbers and summer squash were delivered to the food pantries by Carol Rothenberg.
-Most went to Harrison as the Sweden schedule is bi- weekly and we had veggies that needed to go somewhere quickly.
+Most produce went to Harrison, as the Sweden schedule is bi- weekly and our vegetables needed to go somewhere quickly.
+Thanks to Sandy Swett, the Harrison Food Bank has greatly expanded over the past year.
+We are grateful for this excellent local resource.
+Many thanks also to Linda Bradley for her leadership at the Sweden Food Pantry.

 Due to lack of rain, and hungry tiny visitors, 2018 was a leaner year.
 No amount of watering could compensate for scorching daytime temperatures.
 The smaller harvest was discouraging, but lessons were learned.
 We remain optimistic about production for 2019.